Learning to Optimize Multi-Objective Alignment Through Dynamic Reward Weighting: Introduction

 One natural way to address these limitations is to dynamically adjust objective weights throughout training based on the learning progress of each objective.
-This training paradigm, which we term \textit{dynamic reward weighting}, embodies a core principle that has proven effective in other optimization domains \citep{liu2024stochastic,doge}:

-In this work, we demonstrate that applying this principle to multi-objective alignment in LLMs could yield substantial improvements over existing static weighting schemes.
+This training paradigm, which we term \textit{dynamic reward weighting}, embodies a core principle that has proven effective in other optimization domains \citep{liu2024stochastic,doge}: \textit{Redirecting learning effort towards objectives with the greatest potential for improvement.} In this work, we demonstrate that applying this principle to multi-objective LLM alignment could yield substantial improvements over existing static weighting schemes.
 As shown in \autoref{fig: teaser figure}, our gradient-based method outperforms all three baselines with varying weight configurations.